-Carol Ann Duffy was born in Glasgow, Scotland in December of 1955.
-Her family was Roman Catholic and lived in a poorer region of the city of Glasgow called, Gorbals.
-It was in this area that her father, Frank, worked as an electrician and lived alongside her mother, Mary Black.
+Carol Ann Duffy was born in Glasgow, Scotland, in December 1955.
+Her family was Roman Catholic and lived in a poorer region of the city of Glasgow called Gorbals.
+It was in this area that her father, Frank Duffy, worked as an electrician and lived alongside her mother, Mary Black.
 Duffy was the first of five children, all of whom, aside from the writer, were boys.

-The late 80s and early 90s saw Duffy continue to win awards for her poetry, these included the Scottish Arts Council Book Award for her collection, Standing Female Nude, published in 1985, and the Somerset Maugham Award for her 1987 collection, Selling Manhattan.
-These were followed by the Dylan Thomas Prize in 1989, and the Lannan Award in 1995.
+The late 80s and early 90s saw Carol Ann Duffy’s poetry continue to win awards; these included the Scottish Arts Council Award for her collection, Standing Female Nude, published in 1985, and the Somerset Maugham Award for her 1987 collection, Selling Manhattan.
+These were followed by the Dylan Thomas Prize in 1989 and the Lannan Award in 1995.
 This year also saw the birth of her daughter, Ella.
-Throughout the 80s she had a number of plays performed at the Liverpool Play House as well as a theatre in London.
+Throughout the 80s, she had a number of plays performed at the Liverpool Play House as well as a theatre in London.
 These include Take My Husband and Cavern of Dreams.

 She continued to publish throughout the late 20th century.
-She released a variety of collections and was included in, and edited, a number of anthologies.
+She released a variety of collections and was included in and edited numerous anthologies.
 She also published Grimm Tales and More Grimm Tales, a collection of plays for children, as well as The Oldest Girl in the World, a book of children’s poetry.
-The poet wrote and continues to write, picture books for children.
+Other works targeting children were “To the Moon: An Anthology of Lunar Poems” and “Dorothy Wordsworth’s Christmas Birthday.”
+The poet wrote and continues to write picture books for children.

-In 1999, the media released a rumor that Duffy had been considered for, and lost out on a chance to be named poet laureate.
-It was said this was due to the fact that the Prime Minister of the day, Tony Blair, feared her sexual preferences would upset the general public.
-She would later be renominated, and accept the position in 2009.
-She is the first female Scottish poet to be in the role since the tradition began 400 years ago.
-The sole reason, she states, that she accepted the nomination.
+In 1999, the media released a rumor that Duffy had been considered for and lost out on a chance to be named poet laureate.
+It was said this was due to the fact that the Prime Minister of the day, Tony Blair, feared her sexuality would upset the general public.
+She would later be renominated and accept the position in 2009.
+She is the first woman and Scottish poet to be in the role since the tradition began 400 years ago.
+The sole reason, she states, is that she accepted the nomination.

 In Recent Years…

-In 2005, she won the prestigious T S Eliot Prize for her collection, Rapture, which is considered one of her most important volumes.
-It is said to detail the long-term relationship the poet held with Scottish poet, Jackie Kay, which ended in 2004.
+In 2005, she won the prestigious T.S.
+Eliot Prize for her poetry collection, Rapture, which is considered one of her most important volumes.
+It is said to detail the long-term relationship the poet held with Scottish poet Jackie Kay, which ended in 2004.
 The same year she was awarded an Honorary Doctorate from Heriot-Watt University.
-More recently, she was named as an Honorary Fellow of the British Academy.
+More recently, she was named an Honorary Fellow of the British Academy.